 Boxwood blight was found in Wisconsin for the first time in July 2018 at a nursery growing operation.
-The nursery staff are cooperating with Department of Agriculture, Trade and Consumer Protection inspectors on efforts to eradicate and limit spread of the disease.
+The nursery staff cooperated with Department of Agriculture, Trade and Consumer Protection (DATCP) inspectors on efforts to eradicate and limit spread of the disease.
 A fungus called Calonectria pseudonaviculata causes boxwood blight.
+Since 2018, it has also been found in several residential and commercial landscapes in multiple counties across the state.

 The fungus affects all cultivars of boxwood, although some cultivars are more susceptible than others.
 It also affects Pachysandra terminalis and Pachysandra procumbens, commonly known as Japanese spurge and Allegheny spurge, respectively.